PostHog/posthog.com/contents/blog/new-pricing.md

 The slightly longer answer?
 Because it's the right thing to do for both our users and our business.

 Most of our competitors are inefficient.
-They employ huge outbound sales teams to grow revenue.
+They employ huge [outbound sales teams](/founders/negotiate-software-better) to grow revenue.
 Their salaries and commissions for closing deals are passed onto their customers through higher prices.

-In contrast, we're 100% inbound.
-We grow mostly through word of mouth, and we charge based on actual usage.
+In contrast, we're 100% inbound, we grow mostly through word of mouth, and we charge based on actual usage.

 We don't believe in loss-leaders, so we make a modest positive margin on each event sold, but what we charge is directly connected to what it costs us, not what we think we get away with charging.

 We grow our revenue through helping you grow, and onboarding you onto other tools, like session replay, feature flags, and surveys as well.

-We think this is better for everyone than trying to squeeze you for every cent you have.
-You have a great experience, and we'll enjoy better retention and word of mouth for doing the right thing.
+We think this is better than trying to squeeze you for every cent you have.
+You have a great experience and we'll enjoy better retention and word of mouth for doing the right thing.

 > ## FAQ
 >